Optimal ratcheting of dividend payout under Brownian motion surplus: The HJB equation and optimal dividend ratcheting strategy in the complicated case

 where the function $g$ is defined in \eqref{def:g}, and the operator $\LL_c$ is defined in \eqref{defop}.
 Thanks to the estimate \eqref{valueestimate}, it suffices to study bounded solution(s) to the above HJB equation \eqref{v_pb}.
 Note that $v=g$ is a solution to \eqref{v_pb} if $2\mu\cc\leq\si^2r$, and not a solution otherwise.

-It is proved in \cite{albrecher2020optimal} that the problem \eqref{v_pb} admits a unique viscosity solution, which is the value function $V$ defined in \eqref{value}.
+It is proved in \cite{albrecher2020optimal} that the HJB equation \eqref{v_pb} admits a unique viscosity solution, which is the value function $V$ defined in \eqref{value}.
 In this paper, we will further prove that \eqref{v_pb} admits a solution in the following stronger sense.
-Unlike \cite{albrecher2020optimal}, our solution will allow us to construct an optimal dividend ratcheting strategy for the problem \eqref{value}, thus solve the problem completely. \begin{definition} We call a function $v:\Q\to\R$ is a solution to the problem \eqref{v_pb} if \begin{enumerate} \item it holds that $v\in\A$, where
+Unlike \cite{albrecher2020optimal}, our solution will allow us to construct an optimal dividend ratcheting strategy for the problem \eqref{value}, thus solve the problem completely. \begin{definition} A function $v:\Q\to\R$ is called a solution to the HJB equation \eqref{v_pb} if \begin{enumerate} \item it holds that $v\in\A$, where

 \item it satisfies the boundary conditions in \eqref{v_pb}; \item it holds that